vation-ca/protos/RFI_Answer.md

 > ### 9.4 Do you face challenges meeting any specifications or standards required by Canada, such as:

+The following is a large set of requirements and each often refers to knowledge of many Acts, regulations, and Policy documents.
+It may take many years to absorb all these details.
+An important guidance document would be useful to get more industry participants started in supplying services to the Gov't.

+Analogy: I have not read the Highway Traffic Act but I have periodically read the Driver's Handbook/ Manual about the important rules-of-the-road.

+The challenge is actually signing a document saying that we will comply and having not read all these "rules and procedures."

 > a.
 The Standard on Web Accessibility, the Standard on Web Usability and the Standard on Web
 > Interoperability.